raphael-group/calder/README.md

 The command to run CALDER is simply "java -jar calder.jar" followed by command line arguments.
 The option -i to designate the input file is required.

 ### Output
-The main output of CALDER is a text file, CALDER_output.txt.
-By default, this file lists run details and, for each optimal solution, the inferred frequency matrix F, usage matrix U (clone mixture proportions), and tree (represented as an adjacency list for each vertex), as well as the tmin and tmax values for each clone.
-See sample_output.txt for an example.
+The main output of CALDER is a text file for each solution, <input filename>_tree<solution index>.txt.
+By default, this file lists the inferred clone proportion matrix U and tree (represented as a list of edges with 0-indexed ids corresponding to columns of U).
+See the sample_output folder for an example.

-Stay tuned for additional scripts to visualize output.
+Stay tuned for additional utilities to visualize output.

 ### Command line options
+    Required
     -i,--input <arg>       input file path
+    -o,--output <arg>      output directory

+    Additional options
-    -o,--output <arg>      output file path (default "CALDER_output.txt") -t,--threads <arg>     number of threads (default 1) -a,--alpha <arg>       confidence level alpha (default 0.9) -h,--threshold <arg>   detection threshold h (default 0.01) -n,--intervals         print confidence intervals (default false)
+    -a,--alpha <arg>       confidence level alpha (default 0.9) -h,--threshold <arg>   detection threshold h (default 0.01) -O,--objective <arg>   objective function (l0 or l1)
+    -N,--nonlongitudinal   do not enforce longitudinal constraints (for non-longitudinal data) -c,--printconf         print effective confidence level
+    -g,--print-graph       print ancestry graph
+    -n,--intervals         print confidence intervals (default false)
+    -s,--solutions <arg>   maximum number of optimal solutions to return (default 1) -t,--time              track and output timing information
+    -v,--solver <arg>      MILP solver back-end (default gurobi)

 Additional information
 ----------------